-- Externally audited UK GAAP reserves (loss reserves and undiscounted IBNR) are the starting point for calculating the Solvency II technical provisions (before discounting).
+- Externally audited UK GAAP reserves are the starting point for calculating the Solvency II technical provisions (before discounting).
 Thereafter, the adjustments made to move from UK GAAP reserves to the Solvency II technical provisions are reviewed internally and across functions according to the area of expertise of the appropriate stakeholders; - SCOR UK's risk margin is calculated annually by the Risk Management function (based on the Standard Formula solvency capital requirement calculation) and is subject to review and validation by SCOR UK's Actuarial Function Holder.